a7m-1st/klypt/README.md

 ### Class Code

 **How it works:**
 While class code-based sharing is not currently supported, Klypt’s file-based approach allows educators to distribute classes securely and transparently.
 In the future, class codes may be used to facilitate online sync and sharing, but the current system prioritizes offline accessibility.
+To get an idea on how this feature looks like for now, you can try creating a class and sharing it with another account in the same device Thanks to the couchbasedb lite.

 ### Generate New Class